Étienne Eustache Bruix

-Admiral Étienne Eustache Bruix (17 July 1759 – 18 March 1805) was a French Navy officer and politician who served as Minister of the Navy and the Colonies from 1798 to 1799.
+Admiral Étienne Eustache Bruix (/bruːˈiː/ broo-EE, /fr/; 17 July 1759 – 18 March 1805) was a French Navy officer and politician who served as Minister of the Navy and the Colonies from 1798 to 1799.

-Life

-Bruix was born to a family from Béarn.
-He started sailing as a volunteer on a slave ship commanded by captain Jean-François Landolphe.

-Early career
+Early life

-In 1778, he joined the Navy as a Garde-Marine (officer cadet).
-He served on the frigates Fox and Concorde, taking part in the Battle of Fort Royal on 29 April and 30 April 1781, in the Invasion of Tobago in May–June, in the Battle of the Chesapeake on 5 September, in the Battle of Saint Kitts on 25 January 1782, and in the Battle of the Saintes on 12 April 1782.
-He was promoted to Ensign in November 1781.

-Bruix was given command of the 10-gun aviso Pivert, and tasked with surveying the coasts and harbours of Saint-Domingue.
-He was aided in the task by Puységur.
+Étienne Eustache Bruix was born on 17 July 1759 in Fort-Dauphin in the French colony of Saint-Domingue into a family from Béarn.
+He began his career at sea onboard a slave ship captained Jean-François Landolphe.
+In 1778, Bruix joined the French Navy as a Garde-Marine.
+He served on the frigates Fox and Concorde, taking part in the Battle of Fort Royal on 29 April 1781, the invasion of Tobago between May and June, the Battle of the Chesapeake on 5 September, the Battle of Saint Kitts on 25 January 1782 and the Battle of the Saintes on 12 April 1782.
+He was promoted to ship-of-the-line ensign in November 1781.
+Bruix was given command of Pivert and tasked with surveying Saint-Domingue's coasts and harbours.
+He was aided in the task by Louis Pierre de Chastenet de Puységur.
+Bruix was promoted to ship-of-the-line lieutenant in May 1786.

+French Revolutionary Wars

-Bruix was promoted to Lieutenant in May 1786.
-He was elected member of the Académie de Marine in 1791, and promoted to Captain on 1 January 1793, and given command of the 80-gun Indomptable.
+Bruix was elected member of the Académie de Marine in 1791, and promoted to ship-of-the-line captain on 1 January 1793 and given command of Indomptable.
 However, he was dismissed from the service in October 1794.
-Retiring to the outskirts of Brest, he wrote a memorandum titled Moyens d'approvisionner la marine par les seules productions du territoire français (Means of Provisioning the Fleet Solely by What Is Produced in French Territory).
-This advocacy of naval autarky as a way to defeat British blockades attracted notice, and Navy Minister Laurent Truguet recalled Bruix in 1795 to appoint him to the command of the 74-gun Éole.
-He held this command up to the moment he was sent to join Villaret-Joyeuse's squadron as Chief of Staff (major general).
+Retiring to the outskirts of Brest, he wrote a memorandum titled Means of provisioning the navy solely with products from French territory.
+This advocacy of naval autarky as a way to defeat British blockades attracted notice, and Minister of the Navy and the Colonies Laurent Jean François Truguet recalled Bruix in 1795 to appoint him to the command of Éole.
+He held this command up to the moment he was sent to join Vice-admiral Louis Thomas Villaret de Joyeuse's squadron as a chief of staff.